kabilar/BCDC-documentation/index.md

 ### Specimen Registration and Submission Receipts

 #### Relevant links:
 * Specimen Metadata Template and Instructions: [Specimens Template](https://github.com/BICCN/BCDC-Metadata/tree/master/Templates/sample_inventory)
-* Link to Specimen Ingest Online Portal: [https://bcdc.ingest.brain.allentech.org/](https://bcdc.ingest.brain.allentech.org/)
+* BCDC Specimen Ingest Portal: [https://bcdc.ingest.brain.allentech.org/](https://bcdc.ingest.brain.allentech.org/)

 ### File Manifests

+File manifests for newly added specimens are created by the archives when data is submitted, and shared by the archives with the BCDC team.

 ### Controlled Vocabularies and Ontologies

 As part of our commitment to following community standards in curating BICCN data, BCDC uses controlled vocabularies and ontologies for metadata.
+The list of controlled terms for selected fields are included on both the Project and Specimen metadata templates, and lists of controlled terms including definitions are maintained on a separate site here:

-* Controlled vocabularies for BICCN metadata: [BICCN Controlled Vocabularies](https://patrick-lloyd-ray.github.io/controlled-vocabularies.github.io/)
+#### Controlled vocabularies for BICCN metadata: [BICCN Controlled Vocabularies](https://patrick-lloyd-ray.github.io/controlled-vocabularies.github.io/)